thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 📉 Step 5: Compute P-Value Under $$H_0$$

-Just knowing ``how many standard errors away'' from the computed z-score is isn't enough — we want to **quantify how likely** it is to observe such a result by chance.
+Just knowing "how many standard errors away" from the computed z-score is isn't enough — we want to **quantify how likely** it is to observe such a result by chance.

 To do this, given the z-score formula above, we transform it into the standard normal scale — a distribution with: Mean = 0, Standard deviation = 1, Symmetrical bell shape.